Which Bankrupt Asbestos Defendants Have Trust Funds?

 - W.R.
 Grace

 Manufacturers with asbestos trust funds would otherwise be key defendants (companies being sued) in mesothelioma lawsuits since they hid the fact that exposure to asbestos could harm people.

 Starting in the early 1980s, manufacturers of asbestos-containing products faced tens of thousands of lawsuits in the United States because they hid the truth about this deadly mineral from the public.

 Some of these manufacturers filed for bankruptcy to avoid responsibility for exposing millions of people to a potentially lethal substance.

 When a defendant files for bankruptcy, all pending lawsuits against them stop.
 However, to ensure these manufacturers didn’t shirk accountability, the U.S. Congress changed the bankruptcy code so that they had to establish trust funds and take responsibility for their actions.

-An asbestos trust fund allows people with mesothelioma and other asbestos-related diseases to receive financial compensation from these manufacturers, even if the companies declared bankruptcy to dodge asbestos liabilities.
+An asbestos trust fund allows people with mesothelioma cancer and other asbestos-related diseases to receive financial compensation from these manufacturers, even if the companies declared bankruptcy to dodge asbestos liabilities.

 As of 2023, more than $30 billion is available across all active asbestos trust funds.

 Today, asbestos victims may receive money by filing claims with asbestos bankruptcy trusts and also by suing the manufacturers of asbestos-containing products that did not file bankruptcy cases.

 - Every trust pays a different amount of money to asbestos claimants.
 Payouts depend on how much money is in the trust and how many people need to be paid.

 - Generally, trust funds cannot pay every claim in full and also stay active for future claimants, so they pay only a percentage of a claim’s value.

 - Trust funds periodically update how much they will pay.
 This means that new claims may be valued at higher or lower rates.
 People who filed their claim before the update will not have to pay back any money if the payment percentage decreases, but they will receive more if it increases.

 - Mesothelioma claims net the highest amounts from asbestos trusts, according to the RAND Institute for Civil Justice.

 Bankruptcy Protection for Asbestos Defendants

 Corporate defendants in asbestos lawsuits typically filed for bankruptcy through one of two chapters in the U.S. Bankruptcy Code.

 Chapter 7 Bankruptcy